Skip to main content

 Watch the video to find out more about the crowdfunder campaign.

-We have already begun publishing information on our vision, and why we think this is important, in a new section of our website, with feature articles, news stories, and profiles of similar campaigning organisations.
+In March 2025 Ethical Consumer began publishing information on our vision of a world without corporate power, and why we think this is important.
+This is on a new section of our website, with feature articles, news stories, and profiles of similar campaigning organisations.

 We think that, with 36 years of research and campaigning expertise in this area, now would be a great time for us to increase our contribution to the wider debate and campaigns around corporate power, in addition to our work on ethical shopping guides.